 Before diving into treatments, it helps to understand what causes acne scars to form in the first place.
 The main culprit is inflammation.

 When a clogged pore becomes inflamed, it damages the surrounding skin tissue.
 Once the acne lesion heals, that damaged tissue can leave behind scarring.

-There are several types of acne scars:
+There are several types of acne scars which are the following:

 - Atrophic Scars – These indented scars form when an underlying fat loss occurs with acne inflammation.
 Common subtypes are ice pick, boxcar, and rolling scars.

 - Hypertrophic Scars – These are raised, thick scars that develop from excess collagen production during healing.

 - Keloid Scars – A more severe hypertrophic scar with growth beyond the original lesion.

 Identifying what type of acne scars you have helps find the best treatment approach.

 Face masks are a popular skincare product that can provide targeted treatment for acne scars.
 There are several types of face masks available in the market, each designed to address specific skin concerns.